 A Group Of Minnesota Students Do Better In A Single-Gender Learning Environment Than In A Co-Educational Learning Environment

-A Clark County Public School In Nevada Offers Single-Gender Schooling To Children
+An Edgefield County Middle School In South Carolina Offers Single-Gender Schooling To Students

 C. The Benefits Of Single-Gender Schooling Here In The United States Of America

 Because my family and I had moved to a different address after I had completed the fourth grade, I started the fifth grade at an elementary school in which I hardly knew anyone.
 I remember how scary my first day was.
 Moreover, it appeared that the environment in this new school was not as sheltered as that of my previous school.
 Of course, compared with what entering into middle school was going to be like for me a year later, starting the fifth grade at this elementary school was nothing.
 I made friends quickly, and I learned to adapt to my new school environment.
 Anyhow, what I noticed immediately was that the girls were much more aggressive in their behavior at this new school than they were at my previous school.
 They would have heated discussions with one another about boyfriends.
 Some of them even became physically aggressive with one another to the point that they were ready to get into fights.